Anujdominoblack/Anujdominoblack/README.md

 # Hi there 👋

-### 🔭 I’m currently working on Data science and Database Management comeptitive programming using c++
+### 🔭 I’m currently working on Data science and Database Management competitive programming using c++

 ### 🌱 I’m currently learning machine learning and django